qa-trainee/qa-trainee-learning-python/Guides/How to setup a Github account Repository.md

 Gets the latest new changes from github.com repo to local directory

 ## How to use these commands on daily basis?
-Pull - Everyday whenjust before you start work you pull latest from git Status - You make changes through out the day and using status frequently to see the difference between local and git Add - To add changes from local desktop to local git repo Commit - To commit all added changes in local git repo Push - To push and commit all changes from local git repo to github.com repo.
+Pull - Run this command everyday just before you start your work so that you pull latest code from git with overnight changes

+Status - You make changes in the code through out the day and by using status frequently you can see the difference between local and git

+Add - Use Add to add changes from local desktop to local git repo

+Commit - To commit all added changes in local git repo

+Push - To push and commit all changes from local git repo to github.com repo.

 ## Installation and verification